Bishop returns, Palat gets 2 goals, Lightning top Sabres 4-2

 TAMPA, Fla.
+(AP) -- Ben Bishop provided a much-needed lift for the Tampa Bay Lightning.

-(AP) -- Ben Bishop made 24 saves in his return after missing nine games with a lower-body injury, Ondrej Palat had two goals and an assist, and the Tampa Bay Lightning beat the Buffalo Sabres 4-2 on Thursday night.
+Bishop made 24 saves in his return after missing nine games with a lower-body injury, Ondrej Palat had two goals and an assist, and the Lightning beat the Buffalo Sabres 4-2 on Thursday night.

+''It's nice to get those competitive juices going,'' Bishop said. ''Obviously, two points makes it better.''

 Nikita Kucherov and Anton Stralman also scored for Tampa Bay, which stopped a four-game losing streak.
 Lightning center Brian Boyle (lower body, four games) and defenseman Braydon Coburn (upper body, two games) also came back from injuries.